DLFMetadataAssessment/WebsiteDocumentation/entries/contributing-to-site.md

 4. Test that the issue has been resolved by:

-	- Navigating to your command line prompt/terminal, which should still be opened to your local repository.
+	- Navigating to your command line interface tool, which should still be opened to your local repository.

 	- Running ```bundle exec jekyll serve``` to start Jekyll.